 Sample collection.
 Triplicate sediment cores, water samples, and water column measurements were collected from 15 sites across the reservoir (Fig. 1).
 Sites were selected to span the length of the reservoir and encompass a range of water depths, temperature, oxygen, productivity, and inputs to the sediment.
 Sites were categorized into reservoir zones (riverine, transitional or lacustrine) based on thermal stratification from temperature-depth profiles measured at each site in July 2016, when stratification was expected to be strongest.
 Thermally stratified sites with a hypolimnion thickness >1 m were defined as lacustrine.
 Weakly stratified sites with a hypolimnion thickness <1 m were categorized as transitional, and sites that were not stratified were defined as riverine (Niffy 2008).
 Sediment and water sampling was conducted on three separate dates that occurred within a 7-day window in late May 2016.
 On each date, three 5 cm diameter sediment cores were collected from each of five sites distributed across the three reservoir zones using a K-B Corer (Wildco ®, Yulee, FL, U.S.A.).
 Epilimnion (0.1 m below water surface) and hypolimnion (0.5-2 m above sediment) water samples were collected at each site using a Niskin bottle.
 At each site, depth profiles of water temperature, pH, dissolved oxygen, specific conductivity were measured using a ProDSS multiparameter sonde (YSI, Yellow Springs, OH, U.S.A.), and depth profiles of chromophoric dissolved organic matter (CDOM), in vivo chlorophyll a, and turbidity were measured using a C3 Submersible Fluorometer (Turner Designs, Sunnyvale, CA, U.S.A.) at each site.
 Secchi depth and depth profiles of photosynthetically active radiation (PAR) (LiCor LI-250A) were also measured.

 Water sample processing.
-Water samples collected from each site were stored on ice or refrigerated until they were processed (within 24 hours).
+Water samples collected from each site for chlorophyll a, total nitrogen (TN) and total phosphorus (TP) analyses were stored on ice or refrigerated until they were processed (within 24 hours).
 The spectrophotometric method was used to measure chlorophyll a following filtration (0.45 µm pore size) and acetone extraction (APHA 2012).
 TP was measured following acid persulfate digestion (Prokopy 1992) and TN was measured following alkaline persulfate digestion (APHA 1995, followed by Wendt 1995) using automated colorimetry (Lachat Instruments QuickChem 8000 Flow Injection Autoanalyzer, Loveland, CO, USA).

 Sediment processing.
 Sediment cores were sectioned and processed within 24 hours of collection.
 The top 5 cm of each core was extruded, homogenized, and subsampled in a glove box under N2 atmosphere.
 Subsamples of sediment were used for CH4 potential production rate assays, sediment characterization, porewater collection and nucleic acid extraction.
 Sediment slurries for CH4 production assays were prepared in the glove box by adding 15 mL of sediment and 15 mL of lake water to a 120 mL serum bottle using syringes with the tips cut off.
 Slurries were then capped with a rubber stopper, crimp sealed, and wrapped in aluminum foil.
 After subsampling for DNA extraction and sediment characterization, sediment was frozen at -80˚C (for DNA extraction) or -20˚C (for sediment characterization) until further analysis.
 Samples for porewater collection were stored at 4˚C until the porewater was extracted (within 24 hours of core subsampling).